 Have you arranged for anyone to help you move?
 If you’ve got lots of stuff, try and get together with housemates to help one another move items.

 You also need to think ahead to exactly when you’re going to leave.
 Think about how much food and other groceries you’ll need between now and then, and shop lightly to avoid waste.

 And remember… Give it Don’t Bin it!

 It’s likely you’ll have collected things in the past year (or three or four – depending how long you’ve been here!) that you just don’t need anymore.
 Many charities are back open and accepting donations– and they’ll be happy to find new homes for lots of your unwanted things.
-Some charities offer collection and postal services to make it even easier to donate – take a look at this list on the Manchester City Council website or contact your favourite to see how you can donate.
-Manchester Central Foodbank on Oxford Road can take any unopened non-perishable foodstuff you might have left over.
+Some charities offer collection and postal services to make it even easier to donate – take a look at this list on the Manchester City Council website, also take a look at our recent Give it Don’t Bin it guide for everything you need to know about disposing of your things as you move out.

 We know this is time to celebrate with friends, and perhaps more so than ever this year.
 But please, while you’re out having fun always try to remember that not everyone is sharing your celebrations.
 You may well have neighbours who aren’t students who might have work or small children in bed.
 Even if all your neighbours are students they’re still unlikely to appreciate being disturbed.
 And don’t forget, noise nuisance can happen any time of the day or night, so whether it’s 3pm or 3am, please make sure that your celebrations don’t affect anyone else.